juftin/cookiecutter-python/README.md

 -   [hatch] for managing the project's virtual environment and development tools
 -   [ruff] for code formatting and linting
 -   [mypy] for type checking
--   [pip-tools] for dependency management + lockfile
+-   [hatch-pip-compile] for dependency management + lockfiles
 -   [pre-commit] for managing git hooks
 -   [GitHub Actions] for CI/CD
 -   [MkDocs] and [mkdocs-material] for documentation